pelevesque/tempi/README.md

 A cli tool for working with musical tempi.

-Currently only a method for generating tempo scales is implemented, but other will follow.
+Currently only a method for generating tempo scales is implemented, but others will follow.

 ## Node Repository